-Cancer is the second leading cause of death in the United States (1).
+Cancer is the second leading cause of death in the United States (

-Researchers estimate that 595,690 Americans will die from cancer in 2016.
-That means about 1,600 deaths per day, on average (1).
+Researchers estimated that 606,520 Americans would die from cancer in 2020.
+That means more than 1,600 deaths a day, on average (

-Cancer is most commonly treated with a combination of surgery, chemotherapy and radiation.
+Cancer is most commonly treated with a combination of surgery, chemotherapy, and radiation.

 After several days, fat becomes your body’s primary energy source.